Rafael Devers Player Props: Red Sox vs. Yankees

-On Sunday, Rafael Devers (.364 on-base percentage in past 10 games, 63 points above season-long percentage) and the Boston Red Sox face the New York Yankees, whose starting pitcher will be Clarke Schmidt.
+On Friday, Rafael Devers (.590 slugging percentage in past 10 games, including four home runs) and the Boston Red Sox play the New York Yankees, whose starting pitcher will be Domingo German.
 First pitch is at 7:10 PM ET.

-He hit a home run while going 1-for-4 in his previous game against the Yankees.
+He mashed two homers in his last game (going 2-for-4) in his most recent game against the Rockies.

 Rafael Devers Game Info & Props vs. the Yankees